nardaxxx/askthroughyou/README.md

 ## License

 **Ask Through You Network License — v1.0**
+Copyright (c) 2025 Giovanni Nardacci (nardaxxx)

+**Free for:**
+- Personal use
+- Academic research (with attribution)
+- Humanitarian operations — disaster response, conflict zones, civilian protection — always free, no restrictions

+**Requires written permission from the Author:**
+- Any commercial use
+- Embedding in a product or service distributed to third parties
+- Creating a competing network using this code or protocol

+**Always required:**
+- Attribution — the Author's name must appear in any distribution
+- Link to original repository: https://github.com/nardaxxx/askthroughyou

+**The Official Network:**
+The official Ask Through You network is identified by its Ethereum smart contract registry, published by the Author.
+No one may claim to operate the Official Network except the Author.

+See the [LICENSE](LICENSE) file for full terms.

 The code is free.
 The network is one.
 The door is on the blockchain.

-You are free to:

-- Use, copy, share, and distribute this software
-- Run it on any machine
-- Modify and improve the code
-- Contribute to the official repository

-With one condition:

-To participate in the official Ask Through You network, you must be registered in the official registry.
-Registration requires payment of the network fee via the official smart contract on Ethereum.

-The code is free.
-The network has one door.
-You pay once to enter.

-Any registry claiming to be the official Ask Through You network, other than the official Ethereum contract, is not the official network.

 ---